SophistSolutions/Stroika/README.md

 - Stroika v2.0 is very stable, and requires C++14 or later.
 Stroika v2.0 is used to power a wide variety of open source and commercial applications.

 - Stroika v2.1 is actively evolving, and requires C++17 or later.
-Version 2.1 also conditionally supports many c++20 features (such as concepts, three-way-comparison etc, if available).
+Version 2.1 also conditionally supports many c++20 features (such as three-way-comparison etc, if available).

 - Stroika v2.2 will start soon, and require C++20 or later.